i-pi/i-pi/docs/src/tutorials.rst

 Firstly, the original input file “tutorial-1.xml” needs to be modified so that it will do a *NPT* simulation instead of *NVT*.
-This involves modifying the “total_steps”, and tags as above.
-Next, we replace the tag section with:
+This involves modifying the “total_steps” :ref:`output` and :ref:`ensemble` tags as above.
+Next, we replace the tag :ref:`initialize` section with:

 Note that the “mode” attribute has been set to “chk” to specify that the file is a checkpoint file.
 This will then use the RESTART file to